ShakirArt/Control_Flow/README.md

 ## C Program – Control Flow

-This repository contains GeeksforGeeks C Programming Examples (Control Flow).
-This is next part of my repository C_Program_Basic.
-If you just started learning C Programming, then Checking out my repository C_Program_Basic before this, would be best.
-I solved all these code on my own.
-So my code can seem a little complicated than the other solutions that you can find online.
+This repository contains GeeksforGeeks C Programming Examples related to control flow.
+It is the next part of my repository, C_Program_Basic.
+If you have just started learning C Programming, I recommend checking out my repository C_Program_Basic before diving into this one.
+I have solved all these code examples on my own, so my code may seem a little more complicated than other solutions you can find online.

-Control flow refer to executing the order of statements.
-They mainly are used for making decisions, repeat and jump  to specific sections of code.
+Control flow refers to the execution order of statements.
+It is mainly used for making decisions, repeating actions, and jumping to specific sections of code.

-In C Programing :
+In C Programming, we have the following types of control flow:
  * Conditional Statements
  * Looping Statements
  * Control Transfer Statements

 ## Conditional Statements